edgedock/dcmartin/README.md

 # 2. Services & Patterns

 Services are defined within a directory hierarchy of this [repository][repository].
-Please refer to [`DESIGN.md`][design-md] for more information on the design of these examples services.
 All services in this repository share a common [design][design-md].

 Patterns include: